johnodonnell123/johnodonnell123.github.io/pages/page_cluster.md

 ## Interpretation:
 Zooming in on the pink colored clusters, we can see that they have very low gamma readings, and our density log (green) is reading **very** low.
 This is a common response of salt, these are salt beds and they cause a host of issues for operators all around the world.
 One of which we can actually see here, note how our green RHOB log appears to read erratically around these beds, this is due to poor borehole conditions caused by these salts.

+Salt can also lead to well integrity issues, and can cause a well to fail which is not only costly to fix but also halts any production from that well.
+Identifying these layers and mapping them can help operators plan ahead for special casing designs over these intervals.

 <p align = 'center'>
   <img src="/images/Cluster/Salt2.PNG?raw=true" width="35%" height="35%">
 </p>